mit-cml/yrtoolkit/yr/tutorials/aidance.md

 Try this on your own but if you get stuck you can click the Hint button.

 ## Test your App
 Check your app thoroughly that if you (or someone else you are tracking with PoseNet) do any one of the dance moves, the move is correctly detected and the Dance Score goes up.
+As mentioned before, for best results with PoseNet, make sure that the body is well lit and is in front of a background of a solid single color.
+Baggy clothes may also interfere with the tracking of the body key points.

-Test your app on some YouTube dance videos like this <a href="https://www.youtube.com/watch?v=xfDVrv54Lfc" target="_blank">Latin dance video</a> to see how your app is able to track the dancer.
+Test your app on some YouTube dance videos like this <a href="https://www.youtube.com/watch?v=xfDVrv54Lfc" target="_blank">Latin dance video</a> (where the dancer is against a clear background) to see how your app is able to track the dancer.

 Congratulations you have now built your first AI based app that can track the movements of a person and recognize some basic dance moves.